zenecture/neuroflow/README.md

 ```

 The architecture of the net is expressed as a list.
 We use sigmoid activation functions `g` and `h` for hidden and output layer.
-A little more complex net could look like this, with some rates and rules being defined, like precision or maximum iterations, through a `Settings` instance:
+A little deeper net, with some rates and rules defined, like precision or maximum iterations, through a `Settings` instance,
+could look like this:

 ```scala
 val (e, f) = (Linear, Sigmoid)